Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 eSIMs explained: basic concepts and functionality

-What does It mean to delete an eSIM?
+What does it mean to delete an eSIM?

 Once removed, the digital SIM card cannot be reused unless reinstalled with a fresh activation code.
-Often, this also cancels your data package—unless specific arrangements are made with your network provider.
+Often, this also cancels your data package, unless specific arrangements are made with your network provider.

 Why would I need to delete an eSIM?

-- Switching to a new smartphone
+• Switching to a new smartphone

-- Troubleshooting network or signal issues
+• Troubleshooting network or signal issues

-- Changing mobile providers or plans
+• Changing mobile providers or plans

-- Preparing the device for resale or transfer
+• Preparing the device for resale or transfer

-- Cleaning out expired or inactive profiles
+• Cleaning out expired or inactive accounts

 Before removing an eSIM, make sure your account is either deactivated or migrated to another handset to avoid losing service.